szabgab/rust.code-maven.com/pages/tiny-http.md

     - tiny_http
     - web
 todo:
-    - add keywords to tags
-    - show the time
     - process path, create "routes"
     - send back the content of a file (html / image)
     - Set Status code to 404, 301, to 500